Food Hygiene & Safety

 Why is chicken a high risk food?

-Campylobacter germs, as well as Salmonella and Clostridium perfringens bacteria, are frequently found in raw chicken.
+You’ll frequently find Campylobacter germs, as well as Salmonella and Clostridium perfringens bacteria, in raw chicken.
 If you don’t respect the potential for danger here, you’ll get sick.

 Is tofu a high risk food?

 Yes.
 Tofu that has gone past its prime will deepen in colour to a tan or even brown hue.
 On the surface of the tofu, you may see indicators of decomposition, such as mould or discolouration.
 Furthermore, when tofu has gone bad, it frequently develops a sour or rotten odour, whereas fresh tofu has no odour at all.